BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 pip3 install -U tmn
 ```

-> Watch out for WARNINGs or ERRORs and fix.
+> Watch out for WARNINGs or ERRORs and troubleshoot.

 Check that `tmn` has been correctly installed, use the following command to show some tmn info: